 Links & Publications

-The Australian Journal of Outdoor Education (AJOE) is a refereed journal devoted to the scholarly examination of issues in the field of outdoor education.
+The Journal of Outdoor & Environmental Education (JOEE) is a refereed journal devoted to the scholarly examination of issues in the field of outdoor and environmental education.

 The journal is relevant to teachers, practitioners and researchers, both in Australia and overseas.
-The AJOE is generally published twice a year (March/April and September/October) and sent to members of organizations affiliated with the Outdoor Council of Australia, and institutional & individual subscribers.
+The JOEE is generally published twice a year (March/April and September/October) and sent to members of organisations affiliated with the Outdoor Council of Australia, and institutional & individual subscribers.

-The AJOE is unique in its ability to meet the needs of a wide cross-section of readers, be they classroom teachers, academics, or practitioners in the field, and attempts to provide clear links between theory, research and practice.
+The uniqueness of the JOEE is its ability to meet the needs of a wide cross section of readers, whether they be classroom teachers, academics, or practitioners in the field.
+The JOEE attempts to provide clear links between theory, research, and practice.

-- Provide balanced and in‑depth investigation of outdoor education practices and theories in a variety of educational contexts.
+- provide balanced and in‑depth investigation of outdoor and environmental

-- Help readers keep abreast of current outdoor education research.
+- keep readers abreast of current outdoor and environmental education research.